Configuration

 Programmatic Configuration

 You can also configure Ormed programmatically.
-The recommended approach is to use the generated registry.
+The recommended approach is generated code-first helpers.

 - Generated (recommended)